ReactiveX/RxSwift/Documentation/GettingStarted.md

 If you are unsure how exactly some of the operators work, [playgrounds](../Rx.playground) contain almost all of the operators already prepared with small examples that illustrate their behavior.

-**To use playgrounds please open Rx.xcworkspace, build RxSwift-OSX scheme and then open playgrounds in Rx.xcworkspace tree view.**
+**To use playgrounds please open Rx.xcworkspace, build RxSwift-macOS scheme and then open playgrounds in Rx.xcworkspace tree view.**

 **To view the results of the examples in the playgrounds, please open the `Assistant Editor`.
 You can open `Assistant Editor` by clicking on `View > Assistant Editor > Show Assistant Editor`**